-Management evaluated subsequent events through the date that the Company's financial statements were issued.
-Based on this evaluation, the Company has determined that no subsequent events have occurred which require disclosure through the date that these financial statements were issued other than the following:
+Management has evaluated subsequent events through the date that the Company's financial statements were issued.
+Based on this evaluation, the Company has determined that no other subsequent events have occurred which require disclosure through the date that these financial statements were issued.